Ižakovci

-Ižakovci (/sl/; Prekmurje Slovene: Ižekovci, Murasziget) is a village on the left bank of the Mura River in the Municipality of Beltinci in the Prekmurje region of northeastern Slovenia.
+Ižakovci (/sl/; Prekmurje Slovene: Ižekovci, Murasziget) is a village on the left bank of the Mura River in the Municipality of Beltinci in the Prekmurje region of northeastern Slovenia.In January 2026, the population was 719.

 Name

 Ižakovci was attested in written sources in 1322 as Isakouc and Isacoush (and as Isakolch in 1381 and Isakowlch in 1428).
 The name of the settlement is derived from personal name Izak 'Isaac' and is a demonym meaning 'inhabitants of Isaac's village'.
 The phonemic change -z- > -ž- indicates that the Slovenian name developed through an intermediate German form.

 Cultural heritage

 There is a chapel in the centre of the village.
 It is dedicated to Our Lady of Mount Carmel and belongs to the Parish of Beltinci.

 Notable people

 Notable people that were born or lived in Ižakovci include: